Strawberry Vanilla Sandwich Cookies

 I first made the recipe exactly as written and it was delicious.
 Since I can never leave well enough alone, I made a few ingredient changes to fit into our dietary requirements.
 I used whole wheat pastry flour and Monk Fruit in place of granulated sugar.
 The sugar substitute changed the texture of the cookie from chewy to a delicious soft cookie.

-This recipe is adapted from the “fine Cooking Cookies cookbook” which is a basic chewy vanilla cookie.
+This recipe is adapted from the “Fine Cooking Cookies Cookbook.”
+A basic chewy vanilla cookie to serve for Valentine’s Day or any spring occasion.
 It looked like the perfect recipe but since it’s Valentine’s Day I wanted to make it a strawberry cookie.
 I added the freeze dried strawberries to the dough before baking and for the sandwich cookie I used fresh strawberries to the cream cheese filling.

 - 1 cup Monk Fruit (Or use your preferred sugar substitute)